ManicMiners/docs/_pages/Macros.md

 [building](_pages/ClassesBuildings), [creature](_pages/ClassesCreatures), [miner](_pages/ClassesMiners) and [vehicle](_pages/ClassesVehicles) classes have data fields that allow querying properties on them and they are also treated as a macro.
 See each class type for the list of data fields it supports.

+## true false booleans.
+`true` and `false` are not really macros but are boolean numeric constants. false evaluates to 0 and true evaluates to 1.
+While they can be used with int and float values, it is poor programming practice to do so. boolean values should only be used with bool variables.

 ## Macros that may be modified